vilgaxDev/admin-_dashboard-/README.md

 Simply open [Lovable](https://lovable.dev/projects/b7a4eb2e-634f-4d27-9cc7-b1c8a60cb3e6) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Beachways Admin dashboard project?

 Yes, you can!